P-Wright/dotfiles/notes/vim_howto.md

 - How do you search/replace a selection?
 - Is there a quicker key command than :noh?
 - search for word under cursor?
+- How does find work for searching across files?